-Christian Martucci: The problem is that there’s not a lot of active rock radio stations in the US and a lot of them are actually — we’ve played some places even on tour with Stone Sour and stuff like that where the radio station, it just wasn’t there anymore.
+Christian Martucci: The problem is that there are not a lot of active rock radio stations in the US, and a lot of them are actually — we’ve played some places even on tour with Stone Sour and stuff like that where the radio station, it just wasn’t there anymore.
 It had shifted to a different format, whether it was like dance music or whatever else.
 But yeah, there definitely seems to be– and the same can be said– you’ve got great bands over here, like the Hellacopters over here.
 It blows my mind that that band never blew up in the US like they should have because it’s a great band.
 But on the flip side, there are so many things in the US that are just basically trying to bury rock and roll, and I don’t understand why that is.
 But the more they try to bury us, the more songs we write, the more records we put out.
 And we just keep doing it.
-“Laughs” Well, the thing is they say nobody wants to hear rock and roll, but if that’s the case how come AC/DC or Guns ‘N Roses anytime or whoever does something, they’re playing stadiums, and they have been for 20, 30, 40 years.
+“Laughs” Well, the thing is they say nobody wants to hear rock and roll, but if that’s the case, how come to AC/DC or Guns ‘N Roses anytime, or whoever does something, they’re playing stadiums, and they have been for 20, 30, 40 years.
 And how people cannot see that, how people in the music business cannot see that just blows my mind because even these pop things and whatever– it’s like yeah, this person blows up, and they’re selling out arenas and then two years later, they’re not around anymore.

 Christian Martucci: It’s very fast food.